How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 2. Now, we blow air into the region B (between the sheets).
 This causes the velocity of air in the region B to increase in comparison to its surroundings (region A)

-3. Now, by Bernoulli’s principle we can derive the conclusion that,
+3. Now, by Bernoulli’s principle, we can derive the conclusion that,

 4. Because of this, the sheets are pushed towards each other by the surroundings due to the relative higher pressure of the surroundings than that of the region B

-About Aerofoil Shape
+3. About Airfoil/Aerofoil Shape

 To understand the shape, have a look at the figure below.
 (I will try improving my drawing skills !!)

-Fig. Aerofoil shape explanation
+Fig. Airfoil shape explanation

 Hence,